People and society

 Adapting to the new normalWhen the COVID-19 pandemic started to have an impact on countries where we operate, we reacted quickly.
 Our main priority was, and still is, to protect our employees’ health while continuing to work as normally as possible.
 We established a COVID-19 coordination group to coordinate our actions.
 In addition to our own measures, employees were instructed to follow local guidelines.
 We introduced remote work mode for those employees who can do so.
 Remote work taught us new ways of working and speeded up our digital leap.
 During 2020, we deployed several new digital tools and realised that we can continue working efficiently even in these exceptional circumstances.
 Work continued in our manufacturing facilities, but extra attention was paid to safe working procedures and hygiene.

 Never compromise on safetyWe are striving towards zero accidents by 2025.
 To support the progress towards this, we have comprehensive safety guidelines in place and our employees are encouraged to provide near miss reports so that we can learn and develop our processes.
 In 2020, we made safety even more visible to all employees with “Never compromise on safety” materials including video, posters and training.
 Our safety efforts continue to reach our target of reducing the lost-time injury frequency (LTIF) yearly by 30%.
-In 2021, our LTIF was 4.8 (2020: 7.5) and there were no fatal injuries (2020: 0).
+In 2022, our LTIF was 6.0 (2021: 4.8) and there were no fatal injuries (2021: 0).
+Our safety reporting will be changed from Q1 2023 onwards as we have harmonized and extended our LTIF definition.
+According to the new calculation method, our LTIF in 2022 was 8.3 (8.8).

 UPONOR SAFETY GUIDELINES

 Valuable insight from our employee engagement surveyWe want to be an employer and a workplace where employees thrive, feel comfortable and develop their expertise.
-In October 2021, we conducted a company-wide employee engagement survey.
-The response rate for the survey was 84%, which was a very satisfying figure and an increase from the previous survey.
-We are happy that our eNPS (Employee Net Promoter Score) was well above the manufacturing industry benchmark and especially satisfied that employees took time to provide written feedback.
+In 2022, we conducted a company-wide employee engagement survey.
+The response rate for the survey was 85% (2021: 84%), which was a very satisfying figure and an increase from the previous survey.
+We are happy that our eNPS (Employee Net Promoter Score) was at 37 (2021: 40) which is above the 25% top industry benchmark and especially satisfied that employees took time to provide written feedback.
 The responses give us valuable insight on how to develop Uponor as a workplace going forward.

 Ethical standards for suppliersWe expect our suppliers to meet our ethical, social, environmental and quality standards.
 In 2021, we conducted a sustainability questionnaire for the fifth consecutive year for our suppliers in North America.
 The questionnaire is conducted to encourage suppliers to embrace sustainability improvements.
 The questionnaire covered approximately 98% of our spend in North America.
 The 2021 results showed that nearly 40% of those surveyed increased their overall score.